The Refrigeration Cycle is a simple but amazingly clever and useful process.

 - SUPERHEAT – Is an amount of heat added to refrigerant vapour beyond its boiling point.
 This ensures the refrigerant is in a gas state with no liquid present.

-- SATURATED – Is when the refrigerant is a vapour with both liquid & gas present.
+- SATURATED – Is just another name for a vapour – when the refrigerant has both liquid & gas present.

 - SUBCOOLING – Is an amount of heat removed from the refrigerant below its condensing point.
 This ensures the refrigerant is in a liquid state with no gas present.